My project

 The advantage of the two codes is that you can identify a layer in the geological sense of the term, for example the Coarse Limestone of Paris, which you can name in Geol Code "CG" (or "e5" if you follow the instructions on the geological map), then break this layer down into "CGa" and "CGs" in Geotech Code to differentiate an altered fringe from a healthy fringe.

-• the colour you want to assign to the soil.
+- the color you want to assign to the soil.

 Coming soon